Tech Specification

 • Roles:

-• Owner has access to the Mint, Burn, Pause, Unpause, and SetParams functions
+• Owner (quorum of 3 from 5) has access to the Issue, Burn, Pause, Unpause, updateBasisPointsRate

-• Compliance has access to the Blacklist, RemoveBlacklist, and BurnBlackFunds
+• Compliance (quorum of 5 from 5) has access to the addBlackList, removeBlackList, destroyBlackFunds

 Is A7A5 a rebase (elastic) token?